kfgodel/associative/ontology/readme.md

 It's the product of the interpretation process, that captures meaningful traits of an entity, expressed in a manner that's useful for teh sentient being

+## Evocation

+The process and the product of recreating a memory.
+May be from parts of it, or from other entities but the product is a memory recreated from the storage.

+## Summoning

+The process of creating an entity from its memorized interpretation.
+The result of the summoning is the object that is cognitively equal to the original entity.
+The object may have differences with the original entity but those could not be perceived by the subject.

+## Subject
+The autonomous being that can store memories from entities and has a network of those memories so it can summon objects to match them.
+The subject has a limited cognitive capacity which makes its memories a poor reflection of the world, but nonetheless useful to its purpose.